MyPureCloud/developer-center-blog/source/2025-01-14-genesys-functions/index.md

 ### Upload the function zip

-You can then upload the zip file which has been created using the Serverless Framework package command (`sls package` - zip file created in ".serverless" project's subdirectory).
+You can then upload the zip file which has been created using the zip command (`zip -r` - zip file created in project's directory) or the Serverless Framework package command (`sls package` - zip file created in ".serverless" project's subdirectory).

 *Click on the Upload zip button (Function Configuration) and select the function's zip package you have just created.*